 Why is it reported? #

 The type alias defined with @phpstan-type references a class that is marked as @internal.
-Internal symbols are not meant to be used outside the package or namespace that defines them.
+Internal classes are not meant to be used outside the package that defines them.
 Referencing an internal class in a type alias creates a dependency on an implementation detail that may change without notice in future versions of the package.

 How to fix it #